flashvenom/surefire/README.md

-# Surefire AMS
+# Quickfire AMS

 ## Primer
-Surefire is an insurance agency management system for independent P&C brokers.
+Quickfire is an insurance agency management system for independent P&C brokers.
 Designed with speed and efficiency in mind, it features several built-in productivity tools and well as a flexible plugin system for things like consolidating your APIs, writing custom integrations for data processing and a foundation on which to leverage AI with custom prompts.

 ## Ammo
 **June 28th, 2025 - Quick Update**